JetBrains Rider's solution-wide analysis enables two related but distinct features:

 Performance of solution-wide analysis

-The main calculations of the solution-wide analysis are performed when you first enable it.
+The main calculations of solution-wide analysis are performed when you first enable it.
 Depending on the size of your solution, these calculations may take from several seconds up to dozens of minutes.
 You will still be able to keep working, but some performance degradation is possible.

 Once these global time-consuming calculations are finished, only necessary incremental analysis will be performed according to modifications.